-- Reduced consolidated criteria pollutant emissions by 20% from 2015 to 2019. - Commenced construction on renewable diesel unit designed to produce approx. 100mm gallons/year of renewable diesel. - Received Oklahoma Trucking Association Fleet Safety Award in March 2021. - Mitigated over 1 million metric tons of carbon dioxide equivalents in 2020 in the Fertilizer Segment. - Manufactured hydrogen and ammonia that qualifies as "blue" with carbon capture and sequestration through enhanced oil recovery.
+- Reduced consolidated criteria pollutant emissions by 24% from 2016 to 2020. - Constructing a renewable diesel unit at Wynnewood designed to produce approx. 100mm gallons/year of renewable diesel. - Received Oklahoma Trucking Association Fleet Safety Award in March 2021. - Mitigated over 1 million metric tons of carbon dioxide equivalents in 2021 in the Fertilizer Segment. - Manufactured hydrogen and ammonia that qualifies as "blue" with carbon capture and sequestration through enhanced oil recovery.

-🖕 Socia
+Socia

-- Diversity is a key component of our Mission & Values. - Site-Level Community Impact Committees steer local contributions, sponsorships and volunteer activities. - ${\odot}\,$ Volunteerism policy allows approved volunteer time off for both full-time and part-time employees.
+- o Diversity is a key component of our Mission & Values. - Site-Level Community Impact Committees steer local contributions, sponsorships and volunteer activities. - Volunteerism Policy allows approved volunteer time off for both full-time and part-time employees. - o Launched Company-wide Diversity & Inclusion training. - Implemented Remote Work Policy supporting employee engagement and retention.

-🕅 Governance
+Governance

-- Board Level ESG oversight. - $\circ~$ Annual Code of Ethics & Business Conduct certification. - ${\odot}\,$ Average tenure of CVR Energy and CVR Partners Directors is less than 8 years. - Standing EH&S Committee chaired by independent Director and former EPA Assistant Administrator for Enforcement. - ${\odot}\,$ More than 75% of Executive Compensation is variable and tied to Company performance.
+- o Board-level ESG oversight. - $\circ\;$ Annual Code of Ethics & Business Conduct Acknowledgement for all employees and directors. - $\circ\;$ Average tenure of CVR Energy and CVR Partners Directors is less than 8 years. - Standing EH&S Committee chaired by independent Director and former Assistant Administrator for Enforcement of the EPA. - ${\odot}\,$ More than 75% of Executive Compensation is variable and tied to Company performance.